littlecanargie/metaspectrum/README.md

 ### evidence_splitting.R
 - Contains standalone function for evidence-splitting model, an approach to inconsistency in network meta-analysis that takes evidence structure into account.
-- The details of this model and why it provides more sensible results than previous models can be found in [this 2021 RSM paper](https://doi.org/10.1002/jrsm.1480).
+- For citation and details (eg. why it provides more sensible results than previous models), please refer to [this 2021 RSM paper](https://doi.org/10.1002/jrsm.1480).
 The output confidence intervals can be a little wider than demonstrated in the paper since OpenMx uses likelihood-based construction of confidence intervals.